David Lloyd George: Liberal leader

 As Liberal leader at last, Lloyd George used his fund to finance candidates and put forward innovative ideas for public works to reduce unemployment, detailed in works such as Britain's Industrial Future (known as the Yellow Book), and We Can Conquer Unemployment (known as the Orange Book).
 Charles Masterman, a member of the commission which prepared Britain's Industrial Future, wrote: "When Lloyd George came back to the party, ideas came back to the party".
 Lloyd George was helped by John Maynard Keynes to write We Can Conquer Unemployment, setting out economic policies to solve unemployment.
 In 1927, Lloyd George gave £300,000 and an annual grant of between £30,000 and £40,000 for the operations of the Liberal headquarters.
 He also gave £2,000 per annum to the parliamentary party until 1931.
-Even with the money the results at the 1929 general election were disappointing.
-The Liberals increased their support only to 60 or so seats, while Labour became the largest party for the first time.
+Even with the money, the results at the 1929 general election were disappointing.
+The Liberals increased their support only to 59 seats, while Labour became the largest party for the first time.
 Once again, the Liberals ended up supporting a minority Labour government.
 In 1929, Lloyd George became Father of the House (longest-serving member of the Commons), an honorific position without power.

 Marginalised

-In 1931, an illness prevented his joining the National Government when it was formed.
-Later when the National Government called a General Election he tried to pull the Liberal Party out of it but succeeded in taking only a few followers, most of whom were related to him; the main Liberal Party remained in the coalition for a year longer, under the leadership of Sir Herbert Samuel.
+In 1931, an illness prevented Lloyd George's joining the National Government when it was formed.
+When the National Government later called a general election he tried to pull the Liberal Party out of it, but succeeded in taking only a few followers, most of whom were related to him; the main Liberal Party remained in the coalition for a year longer, under the leadership of Sir Herbert Samuel.
 By the 1930s Lloyd George was on the margins of British politics, although still intermittently in the public eye and publishing his War Memoirs.

 Lloyd George's "New Deal"

 In January 1935 Lloyd George announced a programme of economic reform, called "Lloyd George's New Deal" after the American New Deal.
 This Keynesian economic programme was essentially the same as that of 1929.
-MacDonald requested that he put his case before the Cabinet.
+Ramsay MacDonald requested that he put his case before the Cabinet.
 In March, Lloyd George submitted a 100-page memorandum (published as Organizing Prosperity: A Scheme of National Reconstruction) that was cross-examined between April and June in ten meetings of the Cabinet's sub-committee; however, the programme did not find favour; two-thirds of Conservative MPs were against Lloyd George joining the National government, and some Cabinet members would have resigned if he had joined.